-Scientists Move A Step Closer To Making Synthetic Life
+Scientists Train Bacteria To Build Unnatural Proteins

 "There's actually an advantage of having to do it this way," he says, and that's safety.

 "I think synthetic biology by its very nature scares a lot of people, because you're sort of playing with life and trying to optimize it to do new things.
-And people say, 'Hey wait a minute that could be dangerous.
+And people say, 'Hey, wait a minute — that could be dangerous.
 What if they escape into nature?'
 And I think that's a significant concern.
 I think people should be worried about that kind of thing."

-But because his organisms need to be fed manmade starting materials, he says they can't survive outside the lab.
+But because his organisms need to be fed man-made starting materials, they can't survive outside the lab, he says.

 "We've done lots of experiments where we take the organisms and get them to grow and replicate in the absence of those raw materials," he says.
 "And they can't survive.
 They simply die."

-That feature also reassures Dieter Soll, a biochemist at Yale University.
-He has been involved in the ethical issues surrounding new genetic technology since the 1970s.
+That feature also reassures Dieter Soll, a biochemist at Yale University, who has been involved in the ethical issues surrounding new genetic technology since the 1970s.
 "This is a really fragile system and self-limiting," he says.

 As for the significance of the finding itself: "I think this is a big step," Soll tells Shots.
 He notes there are many other techniques for producing novel proteins using synthetic biology — some quite advanced, and "they should not be forgotten."

 In fact, people have been creating other sorts of synthetic DNA for several decades.
 For example, some labs have changed the way bacteria read certain letters of the DNA code, so they can incorporate novel amino acids.
-Romesberg uses parts of this system in his own, but says it isn't nearly as flexible.
+Romesberg uses parts of this system in his own but says it isn't nearly as flexible.
 His, in principle, can incorporate 152 novel amino acids into the same protein.

 Steven Benner, director of the Foundation for Applied Molecular Evolution in Florida, pioneered efforts to add new letters to the genetic code.

-"This is all over the place in diagnostics and medicine and materials, so if you have, for example HIV, it's quite likely that your viral load is measured using synthetic DNA with extra letters, that we invented," Benner says.
+"This is all over the place in diagnostics and medicine and materials, so if you have, for example, HIV, it's quite likely that your viral load is measured using synthetic DNA with extra letters, that we invented," Benner says.

 There, the DNA containing new letters is built right into a diagnostic system, but it's not used in a living organism to produce novel proteins.
 That's the step forward reported in the latest study.

 Benner, who is developing his own version of this technology, is dismissive of his rival's latest paper.
-He takes issue not with the results themselves, but with how the paper describes the underlying chemistry.
-But he's also eager to push forward, along with Romesberg, into this potentially powerful new branch of synthetic biology.
+He takes issue not with the results themselves but with how the paper describes the underlying chemistry.
+But he is also eager to push forward, along with Romesberg, into this potentially powerful new branch of synthetic biology.

 You can contact Richard Harris via email.